 Figure 5: Test case 3 results are shown (predicting velocity field from permeability fields in porous media flow). a) An overview of the proposed machine learning task is shown where a 2D velocity magnitude field is predicted from a 2D image (permeability).
-Neural network, interpretable model trained based on the neural network (NN-driven), and interpretable model trained based on training data (data-driven) results are compared to ground-truth for a sample input in the training regime. b) Boxplots of the pointwise absolute error (PAE) distribution are shown, considering point-wise error data aggregated across all samples.
+Neural network, interpretable model trained based on the neural network (NN-driven), and interpretable model trained based on training data (data-driven) results are compared to ground-truth for a sample input in the training regime. b) Boxplots of the point-wise absolute error (PAE) distribution considering point-wise error data aggregated across all samples and image-based absolute error considering the spatially averaged error of each output field variable are shown.
 The performance of the neural network (NN), interpretable model trained on neural network predictions (Interp NN-driven), interpretable model trained on training data (Interp data-driven) are shown for the training data and out-of-distribution test data.
 Refer to Fig. 3 for boxplot details.